mikCN/CHARMTwinsights/README.md

 rm -rf hapi/postgres_data/*
 ```

-Other data are not persisted, though any built model docker images will remain on your local machine unless removed via docker commands (or Docker Desktop).
+Other data are not persisted (e.g. model metadata loaded into the `model_server`), though any built model docker images will remain on your local machine unless removed via docker commands (or Docker Desktop).

 ## Development